VET Student Loans

 - Fees are reviewed each year and may alter.

-- The information in this guide is correct at the time of publishing.
+- This information is correct at the time of publishing.

 Exemptions to the published tuition fee rates apply to Aboriginal/Torres Strait Islanders.
 Indigenous students eligible for a Government Subsidised place will pay 20% of the published hourly tuition fee.